MISLEADING CLOSE MATCHES

 When I received a copy of it, it indicated that my mother’s mother was Hawaiian and Chinese while her father was Chinese Hawaiian.
 However, DNA does not support that.

 Non-Identifying Form – letter form

 But given the non-ID form indicating Chinese, although incorrect, this was pointing to Joseph Akana and Rose Kanae as the parents listed.
 Joseph Akana’s surname was the only clue that made me believe he was not the biological father.
-I had even suspect that there may have been a question of paternity with Joseph Akana and what may have caused my mother to get adopted, hence Joseph divorcing and my grandmother remarrying.
+I had even suspected that there may have been a question of paternity with Joseph Akana and what may have caused my mother to get adopted, hence Joseph divorcing and my grandmother remarrying.

 I was also told that back then, no matter which state, particularly for unwed mothers, if the biological mother knew who was going to adopt the child, she might take on the identity of that woman and check into the hospital as that person.
 The woman who adopted my mother – Julia Kawewehi was Hawaiian and Chinese.
 So I assumed this is what happened unless Rose Kanae really did not know her ancestry.
-The DNA evidence indicates a near perfect 70% East Asian to 30% Oceanian component consistent of Polynesians2.
+The DNA evidence indicates a near perfect 70% East Asian to 30% Oceanian component consistent of Polynesians4.
 Whereas those who have some Asian ancestry in addition to Polynesian, the percentage of East Asian to Oceanian would be much more significant than 70%.
 Therefore either the parents listed in the adoption files really are not her parents or they were just wrong with the ancestries of the parents.

 THE FOREIGN ANCESTORS

 After getting more details on my maternal grandmother Rose Kanae’s branches, I was able to see exactly all of the foreign men who married Hawaiian women in her line.